Foods To Avoid If You Have Kidney Disease

 It is no doubt that the kidneys play a vital role in your overall health, so when the kidneys become damaged or are unable to function properly, fluid can build up in the body and waste can accumulate in the blood.

-Safety precautions to protecting your kidneys can be done, by simply avoiding or limiting certain foods in your diet that may help decrease the accumulation of waste in the blood, and improve kidney function to prevent further damage.
+Safety precautions to protect your kidneys can be accomplished, by simply avoiding or limiting certain foods in your diet that may help decrease the accumulation of waste in the blood, and improve kidney function to prevent further damage.

 Diet & Kidney Disease

 Dietary restrictions can vary depending on the severity or stage of kidney health or disease.
 Individuals who are further along in the end-stages of renal disease require a much stricter diet than individuals who are at earlier stages of kidney disease.

 A kidney-friendly diet, or “renal diet”, usually includes a limit of sodium and potassium intake as well as a limit to phosphorus.
 Damaged kidneys cannot adequately remove excess sodium, potassium, and phosphorus, and may also have trouble filtering protein.

 Foods to avoid if you have bad kidneys

 Here is a list of several foods you should avoid eating if you are starting a renal diet.

 Colas provide additives that contain phosphorous, especially dark sodas, and many food manufacturers add phosphorous during the processing of foods and drinks to enhance flavor and prolong shelf life.

 This added phosphorous is much more absorbable by the human body than natural phosphorous, as it is found in the form of salt rather than bound to protein.
 In some cases, additive phosphorous can be found on the ingredient list, but manufacturers are not required to list the exact amount on their labels.